dadheech-vartika/dadheech-vartika/README.md

         return [
             'workplace' => [
                 'company' => '404 Not Found',
-                'position' => 'Looking for SDE Internships for Summers 2021' ]
+                'position' => 'Looking for Software and Developer Advocate roles' ]
         ];
     }